pburkholder/eponymous-principles/presentation.md

 We've met the needs of 80% of our users in two sprints, so by **Pareto Principle** we'll need another **eight** sprints for the other 20%.

 ---

+# How do you respond?

+Argument: We're vastly improving the energy efficiency of LLMs, so don't worry about the environmental impact.

+Response: Sorry, but are you familiar with ______ ______ ??

+---

+# How do you respond?

+Argument: We're vastly improving the energy efficiency of LLMs, so don't worry about the environmental impact.

+Response: Sorry, but are you familiar with **Jevons' Paradox**??

+---